domjarkey/concise/README.md

 ```

 Note: Similar to `.i`/`.I`, when data is grouped, `.n` refers to size of
-the group, and `.N` to the total number of rows in the ungrouped data.
+the group, while `.N` refers to the total number of rows in the entire
+data frame.

 ##### Specifying data type with `?`

 Under the surface, `cmutate` calls `purrr:pmap` but simplifies the
 output to the most suitable data type.
 On occasion, it may be necessary
-to specify the data type of the output column, similar to calling
+to explicitly specify the data type of the output column, similar to
-`pmap_int` or `pmap_chr`.
-This can be done using the `?` operator as in
+calling `pmap_int` or `pmap_chr`.
+This can be done using the `?`
-the following example:
+operator as in the following example:

 ``` r
 numbers |>